20 Signs That A Woman Has Not Been Sexually Active

 During puberty, the female body goes through changes to prepare for sexual activity.
 These changes can include the growth of pubic hair, the development of breasts, and the widening of the hips.

 Women who have not been sexually active may not have undergone these changes.
-Therefore, the absence of genital changes can be a sign that a woman has not been sexually active.
+Therefore, the absence of genital changes can indicate that a woman has not been sexually active.

 13. Lack of Sexual Experience in Conversation: